Foreman overview and concepts

 6.1.
 Foreman server operating system

-Foreman has packages for Enterprise Linux 8 and 9, Debian 11 and Ubuntu 20.04 and 22.04.
-Katello plug-in packages, which provide content management capabilities, are only available for Enterprise Linux.
+Foreman has packages for Enterprise Linux 8 and 9, Debian 11, Debian 12 and Ubuntu 22.04.
+Katello plugin packages, which provide content management capabilities, are only available for Enterprise Linux.

 Foreman community only packages Foreman for x86_64.